kyaiooiayk/MLOPs-NLP-Project-Fine-Tuning-Transformer/project/step_0_project_setup/README.md

 ***

 ## Dataset
-- The CoLA (Corpus of Linguistic Acceptability) dataset is about given a sentence it has to be classified into one of the two classes: unacceptable if grammatically not correct or acceptable if grammatically correct.
+- The CoLA (Corpus of Linguistic Acceptability) dataset is about given a sentence it has to be classified into one of the two classes:
+    - Unacceptable if grammatically not correct
+    - Acceptable if grammatically correct
+- The dataset is donwload via the [HugginFace datasets](https://huggingface.co/docs/datasets/index) module for convenience.
 ***

 ## Jupyter notebook analysis
 - The `data_exploration.ipynb` is used to quickly explore the dataset.
 - Some more EDA could have been done here to be honest.
 I will leave it for the future.
+***

+## Lintering your code
+- Start black on MacOS with: `brew services start black`.
+This will automatically reformat the code for you.
+- Use `flake8 name_of_your_python_script.py` to have see if any suggestion about code formatting is printed on screen.
 ***

 ## Loading the data - `data.py`